-- Skills Development levies paid by employers e.g. 80% is distributed to the different SETA and 20% is paid into the National Skills Fund. - Donations and grants from the public - Surplus funds from government institutions - Funds received from rendering their services.
+- Skills Development levies are paid by employers to SARS as a collecting agency for the government. - Employers who have a salary bill that exceeds R500 000 per annum, should pay one percent (1%) of their annual salaries as a levy. - The different SETAs receive 80% of the levy for organisational expenses and the remaining 20% is paid to the National Skills Fund. - Donations/Grants received from the public/businesses/CSI programmes. - Surplus funds from government institutions. - Funds received from rendering their services